Online Engineering Programs Home

 While it’s not a requirement, many power systems engineers choose to pursue a master’s degree from an accredited institution.
 While undergraduate programs focus primarily on the foundations of electrical engineering, a graduate program can dive deeply into the specifics of power systems engineering.

 Whether one is looking to build their resume, move into research, or advance into leadership and development roles, a master’s degree is often the first step.
-Admissions requirements vary from school to school but generally include some combination of the following: a competitive undergraduate GPA (3.0 or greater); strong GRE scores; work experience; letter(s) of recommendation; and a personal statement.
+Admissions requirements vary from school to school but generally include some combination of the following: a competitive undergraduate GPA (3.0 or greater); strong GRE scores (with available waivers); work experience; letter(s) of recommendation; and a personal statement.

 Northeastern University

 Northeastern University offers an online master of science (MS) in energy systems that takes a practical and interdisciplinary approach.
 Designed for those pursuing a career in public planning or industry, it prepares graduates for leadership roles within power systems engineering.
-Required courses cover the following areas: economic decision-making; the fundamentals of energy system integration; mathematical models for mechanical engineers; and the foundations of accounting and finance.
+Required courses cover the following areas: economic decision-making; the fundamentals of energy system integration; renewable energy development; and the foundations of accounting and finance.

 Students then choose two elective courses from a list of options that includes electrochemical energy storage; power plant design and analysis; smart grid; sustainable energy; and hydropower.
 The program consists of 32 credits.